sljur/Super_Scouts/project_documentation/deliverable_7_verification_and_validation.md

 **Summary:** Overall, Sonya believes we have an excellent foundation to build off of, but doesn't feel comfortable comparing our work with a competitor's(Scout Book) because of the difference in scale.
 In her opinion, if we had more time, money, and resources to add the additions to make a functional social media group website, it would be able to compete with ScoutBook.
 But as of right now, she doesn't consider our website functional for the purpose we intended.<br>
 **Interviewer:** Sami Jurado<br>
 **Interviewee** Sonya Jurado<br>
-**Date:** Novemeber 30th, 2023; Thrusday at 7:30pm <br>
+**Date:** November 30th, 2023; Thursday at 7:30pm <br>
-**Consumer Segments:** Sonya is a den leader of a cub scout pack and a committee member of that pack; she did a brief amount of time in Girl Scouts as a kid, but now has her daughters in a cub scout pack.<br>
+**Consumer Segments:** Sonya is a den leader of a Cub Scout pack and a committee member of that pack; she did a brief amount of time in Girl Scouts as a kid, but now has her daughters in a Cub Scout pack.<br>

 <br>**Key Insights:**<br>
-- Likes the fact we an just create whatver group name we want and it remembers it from a prior submission; however, she would prefer is we could see all the memebers involved in the group, and the baility to check her own profile and see the profiels of others in the group.
+- Likes the fact we can just create whatever group name we want and it remembers it from a prior submission; however, she would prefer is we could see all the members involved in the group, and the ability to check her own profile and see the profiles of others in the group.
-- Appreciates that parts of the Progression Trackers works, but remarks that it wouldn't be completely functional as is, and would like the page to match the rest of the website.
+- Appreciates that parts of the Progression Trackers work, but remarks that it wouldn't be completely functional as is, and would like the page to match the rest of the website.
 She did have fun creating her own milestones, though.
-She was a bit confused as to why she couldn't check them off as completed, but I explained that there should be a verification process that hasn't yet been implmeneted, so for now we only have checkmarks.Would also like to have a back button that links back tot he homepage.
+She was a bit confused as to why she couldn't check them off as completed, but I explained that there should be a verification process that hasn't yet been implemented, so for now we only have checkmarks.
+Would also like to have a back button that links back to the homepage.
-- Sonya enjoyed the Calendar, but did not like the fact this page, similar to the Progrssion Tracker, did not match the rest of the website.
-She determinde the calendar was a bit more functional than some other parts, partly because it does serve it's basic function- it tells you the correct date and day of the week it is, and you can see a future date.
-And although the add/remove funciton does not work well, it does put the event into a list; she called it a note.
-However, she still doesn't believe the calendar as it is fucntional the way it needs to be, just that it works.
+- Sonya enjoyed the Calendar but did not like the fact this page, similar to the Progression Tracker, did not match the rest of the website.
+She determined the calendar was a bit more functional than some other parts, partly because it does serve its basic function- it tells you the correct date and day of the week it is, and you can see a future date.
+Although the add/remove function does not work well, it does put the event into a list; she called it a note.
+However, she still doesn't believe the calendar as it is functional the way it needs to be, just that it works.
 - The Game worked the best according to Sonya; her only issue is that she did not understand the point of it's presence in the website.
-Once I explained the theory behind the participation aspect- (that the more a members checked in, they would accur points, to then spend in the Game Hub and compete with others in thier group)- she got what we were trying to accomplish.
-Her only caveat is that there should have been instructions on how to play present next to the game, and that maybe a tutorial should have been created.
+Once I explained the theory behind the participation aspect- (that the more members checked in, they would accrue points, to then spend in the Game Hub and compete with others in their group)- she got what we were trying to accomplish.
+Her only caveat is that there should have been instructions on how to play present next to the game and that maybe a tutorial should have been created.

 <br>**Memorable Quotes:**<br>
 - [About comparing our website to Scoutbook]"It feels unfair to compare the two; because it’s like comparing a baby to a full grown adult- there’s way more milestones and steps.
-This obviously takes a lot more work than can be seen on the outside.I know there’s more that goes into this."
+This obviously takes a lot more work than can be seen on the outside.
+I know there’s more that goes into this."
 - [Question: What can be changed?]"It should have a sense of cohesiveness.
 You can tell it’s formatted differently.
 I like the Game Hub page because it feels like it’s meant to be part of the same website."

 <br>**Reflection:**<br>